De Ligt eyeing 'long' stay at Juventus

 "I always liked Juve as a club and now I'm happy and proud to wear this shirt."

-De Ligt has started 12 Serie A games for Juventus, who are level on points with Inter through 17 matches.
+De Ligt has started 12 Serie A games for Juventus, level on points with Inter through 17 matches.

 The centre-back wants to continue improving and is targeting silverware with the club next year.